paypal/paypal-js/README.md

 Why should I use paypal-js?

-- To load the JS SDK script asyncronously to ensure page rendering isn't blocked.
+- To load the JS SDK script asynchronously to ensure page rendering isn't blocked.
 - To use a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to know when script loading is complete.
 - For reloading the script when query parameters or data attributes change.